How to Achieve a Good CAT Score; Sectional Score (VARC, DILR And QA) And Overall CAT Score

 Take Frequent CAT Mock Tests

-Appear for CAT Test Series
+Appear for the CAT Test Series

 Know Your Strengths and Weaknesses